Programme Handbooks and Information for Students

 Regulations and Policy button contains the current programme regulations and other policy elements.

 Course Improvements button is where we collate the results of ‘what we have done’ to improve courses based on student feedback.
-This comes from the plans prepared and approved at PAQC.
-Therefore completing this long neglected loop.

 The Course Details and Regulations sections are maintained by TKK Administrators.
 All other pages are maintained by their various owners.